ryanpcmcquen/github_to_gitlab_syncer/README.md

 node SYNC_ANY_GITHUBS_NOT_ON_GITLAB.js
 ```

-The script will compare what you have on GitHub and GitLab, and sync anything not on GitLab over to GitHub.
+The script will compare what you have on GitHub and GitLab, and sync anything not on GitLab _from_ GitHub.
 It even does some name sanitation, as GitLab's GUI import process will occasionally take some liberties with naming.

 ---

 Oh, and if you plan to have GitHub be your 'source of truth', you should also run this:

 ```
-node FIX_MIRROR_SETTTINGS_FOR_ALL_GITLABS.js
+node FIX_MIRROR_SETTINGS_FOR_ALL_GITLABS.js
 ```

 This will change the `mirror_overwrites_diverged_branches` setting to `true` for all your GitLab repos, meaning if things get borked, they get overwritten from GitHub.